 Medication often gets a bad reputation.
 And yes, there are drugs that can actually worsen IBS symptoms depending on each individual.
 If you take medications that may be causing side effects that worsen IBS, it is best to discuss them with your family doctor or gastroenterologist.

 There are also many medications that can be a great companion to lifestyle and diet changes.
 As mentioned earlier, some people simply need extra help from medications, which is totally valid!
 At the end of the day, the goal is to improve your quality of life.
 However, medication is not a cure to IBS, but rather a band-aid solution.
 Therefore, it is also important to determine the underlying cause and subsequently treat that cause!
 This is one of the main reasons we take a “food first” approach at Ignite Nutrition.
 There are times where food first may not be appropriate, or we may need additional medication on top of dietary interventions.
 At Ignite, our dietitians will advocate for the right medications for you – we work alongside your physician or gastroenterologist to get the right treatments for you!

 What makes our team unique is, over 75% of our patient cases are IBS.
 We have literally seen it ALL.
 This makes us the perfect dietitians to advocate for your care.
-We have plenty of experience with patients on a wide variety of medications – so we can help determine which is best for you.
+We have plenty of experience with patients on a wide variety of medications – so we can help determine & advocate for which is best for you.

 Stress Management & Mindfulness

 Above we talked about gut-to-brain communication.
 Just like the gut talks to the brain, the brain also talks to the gut – the two are constantly communicating.
 Some people even call our gut the second brain because it has so many neurons!
 Therefore, if the message being sent from the brain to the gut is negative – ie. stress, anxiety, negative self-talk, etc. – we can have worse digestive symptoms as a result.